forreya/golden-square/phase-two/designing-multi-class-programs/recipes/journal.md

 # Entry

 # 1
-entry = Entry.new('a poem','on this sunny morning, i went on a walk') entry.title() # => 'a poem'
+entry1 = Entry.new('a poem','on this sunny morning, i went on a walk')
+entry.title() # => 'a poem'

 # 2
-entry = Entry.new('a poem','on this sunny morning, i went on a walk') entry.contents() # => 'on this sunny morning, i went on a walk'
+entry1 = Entry.new('a poem','on this sunny morning, i went on a walk')
+entry.contents() # => 'on this sunny morning, i went on a walk'

 ```

+## 5. Implement the Behaviour
+_After each test you write, follow the test-driving process of red, green, refactor to implement the behaviour._